Reviews You Can Rely On

 The Danish Endurance Unisex also has a snug fit with a compression panel around the arch to keep the socks in place.
 The wide elastic cuffs keep the socks up on long days of hiking.
 This great all-around hiking sock will keep its shape over the miles.

 Another favorite for comfort and performance is the Farm to Feet Damascus Lightweight, a well-fitting sock with superior underfoot protection.
 It's an excellent option for longer or more technical trails.
 If lightweight comfort is what you seek, look to this sock or the Danish Endurance Unisex and Darn Tough Light Hiker Micro Crew.
 Additionally, if your needs or preferences call for an ultralightweight sock that may feel like you're wearing nothing at all, our favorite liner sock is also really comfortable.
-The Injinji Liner Crew doubles as both a warm-weather standalone sock and as a super comfortable liner under a heavier sock for when the temperature drops.
+The Injinji Liner Crew doubles as a warm-weather standalone sock and a super comfortable liner under a heavier sock for when the temperature drops.

 hiking socks - danish endurance socks are designed for three-season comfort...